MicrosoftDocs/Viva/Viva/glint/start/customer-cohorts.md

 # Viva Glint customer cohorts

-We have kicked off our Viva Glint Cohort program!
+We have kicked off our Microsoft Viva Glint Cohort program!
 Whether you are a customer new to Viva Glint or migrated to Viva Glint – all are welcome!

-The purpose of this program is to foster a collaborative learning environment where you can share knowledge, experiences, and challenges with other Viva users of a shared interest.
-These opportunities will help you learn how other companies like you are developing their listening programs and how they are using Viva to solve organizational and industry challenges.
-We have created an online space for you to collaborate, and once a quarter, the Viva Glint cohort team will be hosting a virtual session dedicated to things like relevant topics, Q&As, open discussions, you name it!
+The purpose of this program is to foster a collaborative learning environment where you can share knowledge, experiences, and challenges with other Glint users.
+These opportunities help you learn how other like-minded companies are developing their listening programs and how they use Glint to solve organizational and industry challenges.
+We've created an online space for you to collaborate, and once a quarter, the Glint cohort team hosts a virtual session dedicated to relevant topics, Q&As, open discussions - you name it!

 ## Sign up now!

-We currently have three industry cohorts available to join and plan to expand.
-Click on the link below to request to join the cohort group that suits you best.
+We have three industry cohorts available to join and plan to expand this list.
+Click on the link below to join the cohort group that suits you best.

 [Healthcare Cohort](https://go.microsoft.com/fwlink/?linkid=2269828)